-- 1. "Act" or "IGRA" means the Indian Gaming Regulatory Act of 1988, as amended, at 25 U.S.C. §§ 2701- 2721, and 18 U.S.C. §§ 1167-1168. - 2.
-"Banking Card Game" means any card game in which each player wagers against the house rather than against other players. - 3.
-"Bingo" means the game of chance (whether or not electronic, computer or other technological aids are used in connection therewith) which is played for prizes, including monetary prizes, with cards bearing numbers or other designations; in which the holder of the card covers such numbers or designations when objects, similarly numbered or designated, are drawn or electronically determined; and in which the game is won by the first person covering a previously designated arrangement of numbers or designations on such cards.
-"Bingo" includes, if played at the same location, pull tabs, lotto, punch boards, tip jars, and other games similar to bingo. - 4.
-"Class I Gaming" means social games played solely for prizes of minimal value or traditional forms of tribal gaming engaged in by individuals as a part of, or in connection with, tribal ceremonies or celebrations. - 5.
-"Class II Gaming" means all forms of gaming which are defined as "Class II Gaming" in the IGRA, 25 U.S.C. § 2703(7), and shall include, but not be limited to, the following forms of gaming: bingo, lotto, pulltabs and punch boards, tip jars and non-banking card games, when played in conformity with 25 U.S.C. § 2703(7). - 6.
-"Class III Gaming" means all forms of gaming that are not Class I Gaming or Class II Gaming, as defined in the IGRA, 25 U.S.C. § 2703(8). - 7.
-"Compact" means the Compact by and between the Pyramid Lake Paiute Indian Tribe and the State of Nevada setting forth the agreement for the operation of Class III gaming on Pyramid Lake Paiute Indian lands within the State of Nevada. - 8.
-"Entity" means any organization, including any division, department or other unit therein, and includes, but shall not be limited to, a public or private corporation, partnership, joint venture, voluntary or unincorporated association, organization, proprietorship, trust, or estate. - 9.
-"Equipment" means any article, device, or other item, employed in gaming activity, including but not limited to Bingo cards, lottery tickets, any electronically operated blower machine, computer, electronic selection machine, gaming devices, gaming tables, associated paraphernalia, chips tokens, dice and any other items employed in gaming activity.
+- 1. "Act" or "IGRA" means the Indian Gaming Regulatory Act of 1988, as amended, at 25 U.S.C. §2701-2721, and 18 U.S.C. §§1167-1168. - 2.
+"Applicant" means any Person or Entity applying for, or requesting renewal of, an License or permit described in or required by this Ordinance. - 3.
+"Application" means a request for the issuance or renewal of a License or permit described in or required by this Ordinance. - 4.
+"Banking Card Game" means any card game in which each player wagers against the house rather than against other players. - 5.
+"Bingo" means the game of chance (whether or not electronic, computer or other technological aids are used in connection therewith) which is played for prizes, including monetary prizes, with cards bearing numbers or other designations, in which the holder of the card covers such numbers or designations when objects similarly numbered or designated are drawn or electronically determined, and in which the game is won by the first person covering a previously designated arrangement of numbers or designations on such cards.
+"Bingo" includes, if played at the same location, pull tabs, lotto, punch boards, tip jars, and other games similar to bingo. - 6.
+"Class I Gaming" means social games played solely for prizes of minimal value or traditional forms of tribal gaming engaged in by individuals as part of, or in connection with, tribal ceremonies or celebrations. - 7.
+"Class II Gaming" means all forms of gaming which are defined as "Class II Gaming" in the IGRA, 25 U.S.C. §2703(7), and shall include, but not be limited to, the following forms of gaming: bingo, lotto, pull tabs and punch boards, tip jars and non-banking card games, when played in conformity with 25 U.S.C. §2703(7). - 8.
+"Class III Gaming" means all forms of gaming that are not Class I Gaming or Class II Gaming, as defined in the IGRA, 25 U.S.C. §2703(8).